 Postgraduate collaborative piano

-Principal study in collaborative piano – available at postgraduate level – is designed to explore and develop all aspects of a professional pianist's skills as a collaborative artist, including duo repertoire, repetiteur work and orchestral continuo.
-Students enjoy regular group classes with internationally renowned pianist Roger Vignoles as well as a generous allocation of time each week with a one-to-one professor.
+Principal study in collaborative piano (available at postgraduate level only) is designed to explore and develop all aspects of a pianist's skills as a collaborative artist with a focus on the vocal and instrumental duo repertoire.
+Students enjoy regular group classes with internationally renowned pianist Roger Vignoles as well as a generous allocation of time each week with their one-to-one professor.

 In addition students will receive tuition to develop the many skills required of a collaborative artist, including: